There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 You can improve EVERYTHING!

-Thus, when you find a weak point, don’t push it under the rug.
-Speak up, as it’ll help everyone in the end.
+I find companies are like cars.
+You can endlessly fine-tune a car and replace parts.
+And each modification will make the car run better and better.
+So, when you discover a weak point in a company, don’t push it under the rug.
+Speak up, as it’ll help everyone in the company in the end.

 “Work like hell.
 I mean you just have to put in 80 to 100 hour weeks every week.
 [This] improves the odds of success.
 If other people are putting in 40 hour workweeks and you’re putting in 100 hour workweeks, then even if you’re doing the same thing, you know that you will achieve in four months what it takes them a year to achieve.”

 Elon’s work ethic isn’t re-creatable among his employees.
-No one is going to work 100+ hours unless it’s their own business.
+No one is going to work 100+ hours a week unless it’s their own business.
 Even then, it’s a stretch.

 To remedy this problem, the work culture needs to evolve.
-There needs to be accountability!
+There needs to be accountability.
+And not surprisingly, Elon Musk creates an amazing work culture guideline.

 “People work better when they know what the goal is and why.
 It is important that people look forward to coming to work in the morning and enjoy working.”

-On the flip side, let’s look at Elon’s SpaceX mission.
+Now, let’s look at Elon’s SpaceX mission.
 Elon wants to make humans a multi-planetary species.
+How badass is this?!

 “A company is a group organized to create a product or service, and it is only as good as its people and how excited they are about creating.
 I do want to recognize a ton of super-talented people.
 I just happen to be the face of the companies.”

 What I mean is, most humans desire recognition.
-It’s an evolutionary trait to feel wanted.
-To feel you’re a part of a group that’ll ensure your survival.
+It’s an evolutionary trait to feel wanted to ensure your survival.
+So, when an employee does good work, a company needs to take notice.

 If nothing else, you’ll make someone’s day just a bit brighter.
-That’s priceless!
+This is priceless!

 #15 Shatter inefficient processes